genomicsclass/book/pages/ChIPseq.md

 ## Introduction

 ChIP-seq is a protocol for inferring the locations of proteins bound or associated with DNA.
 The raw data looks quite different than DNA- or RNA-seq, in that the NGS reads form tall "peaks" at the locations where the proteins were tightly bound to DNA in the cells which were used to create the sample.
 More specifically, ChIP-seq results in two peaks of reads of different strands (plus/minus also referred to as Watson/Crick), as shown in [Figure 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2592715/figure/F1/) of the MACS manuscript: [Zhang 2008](#foot)

 ## Peak calling

 In the first lab, we use the MACS software to call peaks.
+The code for this is in the [MACS.txt](https://github.com/genomicsclass/labs/blob/master/week8/MACS.txt) file.

 There are many different algorithms for calling peaks, which have varying performance on different kinds of experiments.
 As mentioned in the lecture, for ChIP of proteins with broad peaks (such as modified histones), algorithms other than those for detecting sharp peaks might perform better.

 ## After peak calling